weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 Be careful when assigning permissions to roles that manage roles.
 These permissions can be used to escalate privileges by assigning additional roles to users.
 Only assign these permissions to trusted users.
 :::

-## Define permissions

-Some example permission definitions are shown below:
+## Example permission sets

-### Administrative permissions example
+### Administrative permissions

-This example confers administrative permissions to a user for collections starting with `TargetCollection_`, and read permissions to nodes and cluster metadata.
+This confers administrative permissions for collections starting with `TargetCollection_`, and read permissions to nodes and cluster metadata.

 <Tabs groupId="languages">